interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 Asynchronous mode uses these additional headers:

 - **Prefer** &mdash; MUST be set to `respond-async`.
 If omitted, the reply behavior defaults to synchronous mode.
-- **Callback URL Header** &mdash; _Optional_.
-Callback URL of the origin connector to send an asynchronous HTTP request with the ILP Fulfill/Reject.
+- **Request Id Header** &mdash; UUIDv4 to uniquely identify this ILP Prepare, and correlate the corresponding ILP Fulfill/Reject.
-- **Request Id Header** &mdash; _Optional_.
-UUIDv4 to uniquely identify this ILP Prepare, and correlate the corresponding ILP Fulfill/Reject.
+- **Callback URL Header** &mdash; Callback URL of the origin connector to send an asynchronous HTTP request with the ILP Fulfill/Reject.
+Required unless peers exchange the callback URL out-of-band.

 #### Response